 Frequent reviews of the decision to suspend are recommended.
-The employees ongoing welfare must be bore in mind, and we would always recommend that a name person be allocated as a point of contact for the employee for the duration of the suspension.
+The employees ongoing welfare must be taken into consideration and we would always recommend that a named person be allocated as a point of contact for the employee for the duration of the suspension.

 Employers should give consideration to alternatives to suspension, such as reassigning the employee to alternative duties, or perhaps changing the employees reporting line.